 A week went by, and when the kids at KL noticed the crip wouldn’t stand up to taunting, they started to diss him as if to test out their own luck with the word.
 For his part, just like on the first day there, the crip would shrug off the diss for the most part, so a lot of people got comfortable just casually taunting him.
 At first, I told myself I wouldn’t stoop to the rest of the unit’s level, and that I didn’t really care about the whole thing either way.
 Except that it was hard not to join in with the crowd at KL at one point or another.

-One morning after breakfast, we were all sitting down waiting to head out to school on the other side of the compound, when the crip sat down just a few feet away from me while Connor was helping the staff with clean-up, working his juice.
+One morning after breakfast, we were all sitting down on the floor, waiting to head out to school on the other side of the compound, when the crip sat down just a few feet away from me while Connor helped the staff cleaning up, working his juice.

-At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and although he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the little inconveniences of being locked up every now and again, like when being seated on the floor for an inordinate amount of time before we could be shepherded over to school.
+At that point, the crip was in his third week at KL; he’d gotten a feel for the place, and while he still didn’t put it down when others dissed him, by then he knew it was alright to sound off at the myriad of little inconveniences while being locked up, like when we had to stay seated on the floor for an inordinate amount of time before being shepherded over to school.

-By then a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal, as in fact sometimes it made the time go by faster.
+By then, a little bit of rowdiness or hollering from my peers in KL wasn’t a big deal; in fact, sometimes it made the time go by faster.
 I would have just shrugged it off, but on that day, the crip’s blathering just got to me somehow.

 Maybe it was the three months at Central that I was coming up on, or a particularly terrible meal that morning.
-Maybe it was that I was getting too confident about my juice at KL, or that I was feeling too safe among the crowd of bodies that surrounded me and the crip.
-Or maybe it’s just that I was so damn tired of the routine that I felt like setting something off just for the hell of it.
-Whatever it was, I couldn’t keep it within ine, and so before the crip could go on with some more frontin’, the words simply hollered from down in my lungs:
+Maybe it was that I was getting too confident about my juice at KL, or that I was feeling too safe among the crowd of bodies which surrounded me and the crip.
+Or maybe, it’s just that I was so fed up with the routine that I felt like setting something off just for the hell of it.
+Whatever it was, I couldn’t keep it within me, and so before the crip could go on with some more frontin’, the words simply hollered from down in my lungs: